leofinder/weather-viewer/README.md

 # Weather Viewer

-Weather Viewer is a Java-based web application for viewing weather forecasts for multiple cities.
+Weather Viewer is a Java-based web application for viewing weather forecasts for multiple locations.
 It provides a user-friendly interface to search for locations and display detailed weather information, including temperature, weather descriptions, and more.

 ## Features

-- **Weather Search**: Search for cities and view weather details like temperature, feels-like temperature, and weather conditions.
+- **Weather Search**: Search for locations and view weather details like temperature, feels-like temperature, and weather conditions.
 - **Location Details**: Provides precise geographical data such as latitude, longitude, and region information.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **API Integration**: Uses OpenWeatherMap API for weather data.